maryrosecook/coquette/README.md

 ### Modules

-When you instantiate Coquette, you get an object that has six modules.
+When you instantiate Coquette, you get an object that has five modules.
 You can use these modules in your game.

 #### Inputter